dethcrypto/dethcode/README.md

 - **`pnpm dev`** - Copies `ethereum-extension` and serves `vscode-host`.
 Run alongside `pnpm watch`.

-#### Resources
+### Resources

-Ethereum Viewer is a VSCode Web Extension using FileSystemProvider API to show sources of deployed Ethereum smart contracts.
+Ethereum Code Viewer is a VSCode Web Extension using FileSystemProvider API to show sources of deployed Ethereum smart contracts.
 The following links might be provide some insight, if you're not familiar with some of the aforementioned terms.

 - https://code.visualstudio.com/api/extension-guides/web-extensions